Latino Advocates File Complaint Alleging Discrimination In Search For Next CU President

 DENVER (CBS4) – As the search for the University of Colorado’s next president narrows, criticism about the process is growing.

 Carrera is the CEO of CLLARO, the Colorado Latino Leadership Advocacy & Research Organization.
-He is raising concerns, particularly after former Colorado Lieutenant Governor Joe Garcia did not make it into the top five finalists.
+He is raising concerns, particularly after former Colorado Lt.
+Gov. Joe Garcia did not make it into the top five finalists.

 “We are not going to let up,” Carrera said.
 “We are going to stay on track and make sure that the people of Colorado understand what’s at stake.”